kiritoreddy/codepen-clone/README.md

 ## About

-It is a basic code editor that contains html, css and javascript files available to code.
-It has a editor window where you can code live and a live view window which hot reloads the code that you are typing in the editor.
+It is  an online code editor using React that supports  html, css and javascript .
+A window called live view section to show the rendered HTML website.

 ## Features